Where to Find Deleted Files in Windows 10: 5 Easy Ways

 WAY 5.
 Use a Recovery Tool (Try WinfrGUI)

-Why use WinfrGUI?
+Why Choose WinfrGUI?

-- It’s free and easy to use
+- ✔️Completely free and safe to use.

 Knowing where to find deleted files in Windows 10 can save you from a lot of stress.
 Start with the Recycle Bin, and if that doesn’t work, go through the other four methods in this list.
 Whether it’s a backup, OneDrive, or a tool like WinfrGUI, there’s a good chance you can get your files back.
+Lost something important?
+Don’t wait — try one of these methods now and recover your data before it’s gone for good.

-Also Read 👉How to Recover Permanently Deleted Files Windows 10 Using CMD
+🔗 Also Read: How to Recover Permanently Deleted Files Windows 10 Using CMD